Projects

 Donations

-The Canadian Cave Conservancy is a fully registered charitable organization under Canadian tax laws, and any donations
+The Canadian Cave Conservancy is a fully registered charitable organization under Canadian tax

-are tax-deductable.
-Contact the CCC at CCC@canadiancaveconservancy.ca for info.
+laws, and any donations are tax-deductible.
+Contact the CCC at CCC@canadiancaveconservancy.ca

 Funding

-We are in a position to consider modest funding requests for cave and karst conservation in Canada.
-Ideally, these
+The Canadian Cave Conservancy is in a position to consider modest funding requests for cave and

-requests would be multi-partner funding opportunities where conservancy funding would provide a "seed" for approaching
+where conservancy funding would provide a "seed" for approaching other potential funders.
+For

-other potential funders.
-For more information, send an email to the Canadian Cave Conservancy.
+more information, send an email to the Canadian Cave Conservancy.